Canon-Regularis/Canon-Regularis/README.md

 Fun-fact about me: I was permitted double marticulation at both Edinburgh University and KCL concurrently to major in Mathematics, Statistics, Computer Science and to minor in Computer Science at one point.

+Important Note: This is actually one of my multiple accounts that you can find in the wild!!!
 ---

 ## About Me